pkirkham/pkirkham.github.io/_posts/analysis/2025-02-22-simulating-well-flow-performance.md

 	<figcaption><strong>Figure 1: Conservation considerations for multiphase hydrocarbon pipe flow.</strong></figcaption>
 </figure>

-The result is that there is an interplay between the multiphase energy conservation equations (heat and mass balances) that arise from the flow of fluid in the pipe, and the equation of state that governs the nature (quantity and properties) of each of the phases present in the pipe.
+The result is that there is an interplay between the multiphase energy conservation equations (heat and mass balances) that arise from the flow of fluid in the pipe, and the equation of state that governs the nature (phase, volume and properties) of each of the phases present in the pipe.

 All this for something as apparently simple as flow of a fluid in a stationary pipe!